Alabama EBT Deposit Schedule for 2025

 Administrative or Eligibility Snags

-If required paperwork like a six-month report or annual recertification is missing, incomplete, or unsigned, your case may be suspended.
-This also happens if proof of income, expenses, or identity is not provided.
-No funds are issued until you supply the missing information and a worker processes the case.
+Paperwork issues are a common reason for delays affecting SNAP payment dates.
+If a six-month report or annual recertification is missing, incomplete, or unsigned, the case is automatically placed in a pending status.
+No funds are issued until the client provides the necessary information and a worker finishes processing the case.

 Recalculations Due to Household Changes